 Clones become extremely fragile after they’re cut.
 It’s the most precarious time in a cannabis plant’s life.
 But if you know what you’re doing, cloning is not hard.
 In fact, with the proper guidance, you’re almost guaranteed success.

-While you can technically take clones from plants at virtually any stage of their growth cycle, for the best results, clones should be taken from mother plants that are at least two months old.
+While you can technically take clones from plants at virtually any stage of their growth cycle, for the best results, clones should be taken from mother plants (which can be female or male cannabis plants) that are at least two months old.
 The larger and stronger the mother plant, the better your clone will be.

 Stem being cut from a mother plant at Stepwell Soil in Toronto, Ontario.
 (Photography for Jonathan Coward/Herb)

 Small cuttings with small stems grow roots the fastest.
 Smaller cuttings also require less moisture, making them easier to keep hydrated and avoid stress.

 Your clone will also have more success growing roots if it’s planted in a medium that has a pH level of 5.5 to 6.6.

 Your clone will be ready to transplant to a larger pot after 14 – 28 days, depending on whether your clone was taken from a young mother plant or an old mother plant.
 Here’s everything you need to know about how to clone a cannabis plant.